-- A dedicated page on the rc_cube Web GUI (Section 7.1) for easy setup, configuration, testing, and application tuning. - A REST-API interface (Section 7.3) and a KUKA Ethernet KRL Interface (Section 7.4). - The definition of regions of interest to select relevant volumes in the scene (see RoiDB, Section 6.4.2). - A load carrier detection functionality for bin-picking applications (see LoadCarrier, Section 6.2.1), to provide grasps for objects inside a bin only. - The definition of compartments inside a load carrier to provide grasps for specific volumes of the bin only. - The option to use user-defined object pose priors. - Storing of up to 30 templates. - The definition of up to 100 grasp points for each template via an interactive visualization in the Web GUI. - Support for static and robot-mounted cameras and optional integration with the Hand-eye calibration (Section 6.3.1) module, to provide grasps in the user-configured external reference frame. - Selection of a sorting strategy to sort the detected objects and returned grasps.
+- A dedicated page on the rc_cube Web GUI (Section 7.1) for easy setup, configuration, testing, and application tuning. - A REST-API interface (Section 7.3) and a KUKA Ethernet KRL Interface (Section 7.4). - The definition of regions of interest to select relevant volumes in the scene (see RoiDB, Section 6.4.2). - A load carrier detection functionality for bin-picking applications (see LoadCarrier, Section 6.2.1), to provide grasps for objects inside a bin only. - The definition of compartments inside a load carrier to provide grasps for specific volumes of the bin only. - The option to use user-defined object pose priors. - Storing of up to 50 templates. - The definition of up to 100 grasp points for each template via an interactive visualization in the Web GUI. - Collision checking between the gripper and the load carrier, other detected objects and/or the point cloud. - Support for static and robot-mounted cameras and optional integration with the Hand-eye calibration (Section 6.3.1) module, to provide grasps in the user-configured external reference frame. - Selection of a sorting strategy to sort the detected objects and returned grasps. - 3D visualization of the detection results with grasp points and gripper animations in the Web GUI.